Life Cycle Costing

 Given the importance of fiscal performance, LCC analysis has made some of the most important contributions to advancing local government climate change programs.
 LCC has applications across a wide range of sectors:

-Land use planning, notably as it pertains to infrastructure costs
+- Land use and transportation planning, notably as it pertains to infrastructure needs and costs

 The first tool provides an example of how the tool can be used to compare three vehicles that use different fuel types.
-The second tool is an actual analysis that the City did when deciding which SUV or truck to purchase.
-Both will give you a better understanding of how LCC works.
+The second tool is an actual analysis that the City did when deciding which vehicle to purchase.

 The potential savings from investments in green buildings is 10 times the initial investment according to a US state sponsored Sustainable Building Task Force.
 For example, an initial upfront investment of up to $100,000 to incorporate green building features into a $5 million project would result in a savings of $1 million in today’s dollars over the life of the building.